How does incorporating negative space in aerial compositions compare to using busy and cluttered backgrounds?

 Lastly, negative space can also enhance the storytelling aspect of aerial photography.
 By utilizing empty areas, photographers can create visual narratives and convey a sense of place, time, or mood.
 The empty spaces allow viewers to interpret and connect with the photograph on a deeper level, resulting in a more engaging and memorable experience.

-See also What are the advantages of using aerial compositions with a shallow depth of field compared to those with a deep depth of field in aerial photography?
+See also What are the benefits of using aerial compositions with a sense of depth compared to those with a flat perspective in drone photography?

 Analyzing the effects of busy and cluttered backgrounds in aerial photography